mjt323/Cloud-Security-Project/README.md

 - Run the playbook, and navigate to _ansible-playbook /etc/ansible/playbook.yml___ to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it?_
+Where do you copy it?_  The playbook is the playbook.yml file.
+I copy it to the jump box server so then in can run a playbook for the virtual machines attached.
 - _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?_  I updated the host file and specified which machine by including the corresponding IP addresses for each virtual machine and ELK server.
 - _Which URL do you navigate to in order to check that the ELK server is running?

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
 The commands to run are as follows: